-We, at 10Web, for example, provide managed WordPress hosting services for the same price as shared hosting with better quality (to understand the difference between managed and shared hosting, check out this article).
+We, at 10Web, for example, provide automated WordPress hosting services for the same price as shared hosting with better quality (to understand the difference between automated (a better alternative for managed hosting) and shared hosting, check out this article).

 In a nutshell, you get a free SSL certificate, a reliable backup service, SEO, speed, and image optimization services, and much more for only $10 per month.
 If you’re hosting 10+ websites on 10Web, you’ll only pay $6 per website.
 Not too shabby, huh?

 But of course, we don’t expect anybody to take our word for it.
 So, feel free to check out our non-binding free trial without any credit card requirement and without any limitations.
 That way you have full access to our colorful repertoire of amazing features.

 What’s the point of providing high-quality services if only a limited number of people are able to use them, right?
 Especially if you’re new to the website hosting world, simplicity is key.
 That’s why we’ve included it in our WooCommerce vs Shopify comparison.

 With Shopify, you have a package deal that includes services dedicated to taking care of your security or backup needs.
 That way you’re spared a great deal of burden that comes when you have to take care of such elements by yourself.

 Another thing that comes in handy is that customers get instructions on how to use the features, which helps you get acquainted with the platform very early on.